The traditional corporate plastic credit card has received a digital makeover. The days of time-consuming and rigid plastic are over.

 In some instances, virtual cards can even be shared.
-For example, if employees are sharing an expense, they can share a budget.
+For example, by assigning one virtual card to a specific cost centre.
 All employees know what budget is remaining in real-time, and no employee can go over that.

 However, employees may still need physical cards for transactions such as hotel stays.
 Hotels often insist on keeping a copy of plastic cards on file for security.